grow-graphics/gd/Readme.md

 cd example/src
 make # go build -o ./bin/example.so -buildmode=c-shared
 ```

+**NOTE:** the first time you build a project, it will take a little while to compile.
+After this, subsequent builds will be quite a bit faster!

 Now open the example project in Godot from a terminal and you will be able to
 see Go printing things to the console.